L-Tricoche/l-tricoche.github.io/_posts/2026-04-16-influence-sociale-curiosite-english.md

 ## Intrinsic and extrinsic motivation: an inseparable duo

 To address this question, we first need to establish some conceptual foundations.
-Since the seminal work of E. Deci (1975), two major types of motivation have been distinguished.
+Since the seminal work of E. Deci (1975), two major types of motivation have been distinguished.<br>
-**Extrinsic motivation** refers to actions driven by external rewards or the avoidance of punishment—such as grades, salary, or social approval.
+**Extrinsic motivation** refers to actions driven by external rewards or the avoidance of punishment—such as grades, salary, or social approval.<br>
 **Intrinsic motivation**, on the other hand, refers to engaging in an activity for the inherent pleasure and satisfaction it provides, without any obvious external incentive.

 Rather than being strictly opposed, these two forms of motivation often coexist and interact in most of our behaviors.
 Among the different types of intrinsic motivation, we find the desire to learn—also known as **curiosity** —which can be defined as a dynamic process that drives individuals toward spontaneous exploration and the active search for new knowledge.
-Curiosity is therefore a key driver of (self-directed) learning, present from birth, guiding attention, sustaining engagement, and enhancing memory retention
+Curiosity is therefore a key driver of (self-directed) learning, present from birth, guiding attention, sustaining engagement, and enhancing memory retention.

 Understanding this learning-related curiosity lies at the core of the work conducted by the **Flowers team at INRIA Bordeaux Sud-Ouest** ([Team website](https://flowers.inria.fr/)).
 One of their main goals is to understand how curiosity emerges, develops, and can be supported in real-world learning environments.
 Understanding these mechanisms is crucial for designing more effective educational tools, particularly for children.